William Herbert Rollins: Work

-Rollins, although a practicing dentist, also had a medical degree from Harvard Medical School.
+Rollins, a practicing dentist, had a medical degree from Harvard Medical School.
 He spent a great deal of his spare time, after the day's work, studying the recently discovered X-rays.
-Rollins had an intuitive respect for these powerful penetrating rays.
-He referred to them as X-light.
+Rollins referred to the penetrating rays as X-light.

-William studied dentistry as an apprentice to Dr. Kidder of Lawrence, for three years.
+William studied dentistry as an apprentice to Dr. Kidder of Lawrence for three years.
 He then entered Harvard University School of Dentistry, graduating with the degree of D.M.D. in 1873, at the age of 21 years.
 A member of the faculty referred to Rollins as "one of the brightest men who has ever been graduated from the Dental School at Harvard."

-It was in his workshop where Rollins developed a number of pioneering instruments for dentistry an improved on others already in existence.
-He invented a rheostat with hundreds of steps for the purpose of causing anesthesia by electricity, and made mention of a rheostat that he invented which was continuously variable, depending on the effect of light on the electrical conductivity of selenium.
+In his workshop, Rollins developed a number of pioneering instruments for dentistry and improved on existing ones.

 Radiation protection

 John Trowbridge, Professor of Physics at Harvard University, wrote, "No one appears to have had the experience of Dr. Rollins in exhausting X-ray tubes to the point of greatest efficiency".
 Rollins was one of the earliest pioneers to understand the possible dangers of X-rays.

-Rollins suggested in 1901 that anyone working with X-rays should wear leaded glasses, enclose the X-ray tube in a leaded box and to cover all areas of the body not being radiographed with a radiopaque shield.
-He published a series of over 200 articles warning of the possible dangers of the x-ray beam.
-For many years his suggestions were ignored.
+Following a radiation-induced injury to his hand, Rollins developed new X-ray technology and techniques to reduce patient exposure to radiation.
+Such developments include the introduction of leaded X-ray tube casings, the use of collimators, and the invention of high-voltage tubes.
+In 1901, he suggested practitioners and patients wear leaded glasses and a radiopaque shield to cover the parts of the patient's body that were not being X-rayed.

-As early as 1902 Rollins wrote, almost despairingly, that his warnings about the dangers involved in careless use of X-rays were not being heeded by industry or by his colleagues.
-By this time Rollins had proved that X-rays could kill animals, could cause a pregnant guinea pig to abort, and that they could kill a fetus.
-He also stressed that "animals vary in susceptibility to the external action of X-light" and warned that these differences should be considered when patients were treated by means of x-rays.
+In 1902 Rollins wrote, almost despairingly, that his warnings about the dangers involved in careless use of X-rays were not being heeded by industry or by his colleagues.
+By this time Rollins had proven that X-rays could kill animals, cause a pregnant guinea pig to abort, and kill a fetus.
+He also stressed that "animals vary in susceptibility to the external action of X-light" and warned that these differences should be considered when patients were treated by means of X-rays.

-Rollins' accomplishments were later recognized, and he became known as the "father of radiation protection".
+Rollins' findings eventually became standard practice, and he has been dubbed the "father of radiation protection".
 He was a member of the Radiological Society of North America, and its first treasurer.